JustinGrote/PowerCD/README.md

 First Release Goal:
 - Provide an Invoke-Build process that supports two scenarios:
-1. Open Source with Visual Studio Code, GitHub, PSGallery, Appveyor, Travis (for PSCore testing)
+1. Open Source with Visual Studio Code, GitHub, PSGallery, Appveyor
 2. Local Build with no Internet Access

 - Make the build process have all external internet-connected dependencies optional, so you can just build locally/privately if you want with nothing more than a local git repository